rkumar/rbcurse-extras/README.md

 Some less frequently used widgets:

-* rlink       - Show a link on a screen.

-* rmenulink   - a menu-link like alpines main menu links

-* horizlist - a horizontal scrollable list like what I've seen on vim sometimes but I can't get it back now.
-I've only tried it out once.
-It's cool.
+* horizlist - a horizontal scrollable list like what I've seen on vim sometimes

 * menutree  - menu inspired by the `most` program.
 Core replaces this, i think.